ebenefuenf/quma/docs/usage.rst

 How to use quma
 ===============

-quma reads sql files from given file system paths and passes their content as queries to a connected database management system (DBMS).
+quma reads sql files from the file system and passes their content as queries to a connected database management system (DBMS).

-Given a directory with some SQL scripts e. g.:
+Throughout this document we assume a directory with the following file structure:

 ::